-Exhibit Number

-1.1 - Form of Underwriting Agreement

-3.1 - Certificate of Limited Partnership of CenterPoint Energy Field Services LP, as amended (incorporated by reference to Exhibit 3.1 to the Partnership's Registration Statement on Form S-1 (File No. 333-192545) filed on November

-3.2 - Fourth Amended and Restated Agreement of Limited Partnership of Enable Midstream Partners, LP (incorporated by reference to Exhibit 3.1 to the Partnership's Current Report on Form 8-K (File No. 001-36413) filed on June

-4.1 - Specimen Unit Certificate representing common units (included with Fourth Amended and Restated Agreement of Limited Partnership of Enable Midstream Partners, LP as Exhibit A thereto) (incorporated by reference to Exhib

-4.2 - Registration Rights Agreement dated as of May 1, 2013 by and among CenterPoint Energy Field Services LP, CenterPoint Energy Resources Corp., OGE Enogex Holdings LLC, and Enogex Holdings LLC (incorporated by refe

-4.3 - Registration Rights Agreement, dated as of February 18, 2016, by and between Enable Midstream Partners, LP and CenterPoint Energy, Inc. (incorporated by reference to Exhibit 4.1 to the Partnership's Current Report on Form

-5.1{\dagger} - Opinion of Baker Botts L.L.P. as to the legality of the securities being registered.

-$8.1{\dagger} \quad \ \ \, - \quad \ \ \, Opinion \ of \ Baker \ Botts \ L.L.P. \ relating \ to \ tax \ matters.$

-23.1+ - Consent of Deloitte & Touche, LLP.

-24.1 $\dagger \quad$ - Power of Attorney (included on the signature page hereof).
+Number 1.1 Form of Underwriting Agreement 3.1 Certificate of Limited Partnership of CenterPoint Energy Field Services LP, as amended (incorporated by reference to Exhibit 3.1 to the Partnership's Registration Statement on Form S-1 (File No. 333-192545) filed on November 26, 2013).
+3.2 Fourth Amended and Restated Agreement of Limited Partnership of Enable Midstream Partners, LP (incorporated by reference to Exhibit 3.1 to the Partnership's Current Report on Form 8-K (File No. 001-36413) filed on June 22, 2016).
+4.1 Specimen Unit Certificate representing common units (included with Fourth Amended and Restated Agreement of Limited Partnership of Enable Midstream Partners, LP as Exhibit A thereto) (incorporated by reference to Exhibit 3.1 to the Partnership's Current Report on Form 8-K (File No. 001-36413) filed on June 22, 2016).
+4.2 Registration Rights Agreement dated as of May 1, 2013 by and among CenterPoint Energy Field Services LP, CenterPoint Energy Resources Corp., OGE Enogex Holdings LLC, and Enogex Holdings LLC (incorporated by reference to Exhibit 10.12 to the Partnership's Registration Statement on Form S-1 (File No. 333-192542) filed on November 26, 2013).
+4.3 Registration Rights Agreement, dated as of February 18, 2016, by and between Enable Midstream Partners, LP and CenterPoint Energy, Inc. (incorporated by reference to Exhibit 4.1 to the Partnership's Current Report on Form 8-K (File No. 001-36413) filed on February 19, 2016).
+5.1 Opinion of Baker Botts L.L.P. as to the legality of the securities being registered.
+8.1 Opinion of Baker Botts L.L.P. relating to tax matters.
+23.1† Consent of Deloitte & Touche, LLP.
+23.2 Consent of Baker Botts L.L.P. (contained in Exhibits 5.1 and 8.1).
+24.1 Power of Attorney.

 To be filed as an exhibit to a current report on Form 8-K of the registrant in connection with a specific offering.

-† Filed herewith.
+Filed previously.
+Filed herewith.